andersoncoutinho/Minimum-Latency-Problem/README.txt

-This program is still being implemented
+This algorithm is still being implemented